nrichards/Qun-mk2/README.md

 4 | Sequencer loop count.
 Default is 8.  / Long press for Morph pattern.
 5 | BPM factor.
 Playing speed can be double, normal, 1/2, 1/4 or 1/8.  / Long press for note Lower Limit 6 | Velocity accent period (steps). / Long press for 8th swing
-7 | Velocity for the non-accent notes. / Long presso for note Upper Limit 8 | Velocity accent Period Offset
+7 | Velocity for the non-accent notes. / Long press for note Upper Limit 8 | Velocity accent Period Offset

-Velocity period settings (Button 6 - 8) provide a convenient way to make rythmic velocity.
+Velocity period settings (Button 6 - 8) provide a convenient way to make rhythmic velocity.

 Sequencer MIDI channel out is useful setting with external synthesizer.
 When you set it, the sequencer starts to emit MIDI out signal to external synthesizers.
 If you set Channel + "N" such as "1N", it won't trigger internal sound engine.